Blackpink (EP)

 A reissue of the EP titled Re: Blackpink was released on March 28, 2018.

 Background and composition

 In May 2017, it was reported that the group would be holding a debut showcase at Nippon Budokan on July 20 and would release their debut album on August 9.
-The Japanese-language EP compiles three singles previously released in Korean; "Square One" (containing "Boombayah" and "Whistle"), "Square Two" (containing "Playing with Fire" and "Stay") and "As If It's Your Last".

 On July 13, it was officially announced that the debut album of the group would be an extended play called Blackpink and would be released on August 30.
 The music video of "Boombayah" was also released.
 On the same day, the details from the album were revealed, including the track list.
 It has two versions: CD+DVD, containing the Japanese and Korean-language versions of the group's singles plus five music videos; and only CD, containing just the Japanese-language songs.
 The Japanese-language EP compiles three singles previously released in Korean; "Square One" (containing "Boombayah" and "Whistle"), "Square Two" (containing "Playing with Fire" and "Stay") and "As If It's Your Last".